Back to Top

 If you have taken program prerequisites or other general education courses at a nationally recognized institution other than AACC, you must submit official transcripts with your application for review.

-Learn more about submitting transcripts.
+Learn more about transfer credit.

 Note: A transcript/equivalency certificate is considered official when enclosed in a sealed envelope from the institution or sent electronically by the sending institution.
 It must also include a graduation/completion date, if applicable, and a school official’s signature.
 Your application will not be considered complete if the required documentation is not received prior to or at the time your application is submitted.